 Nacro’s safeguarding policy

 The safety and wellbeing of service users and learners is at the heart of the service Nacro provides.
-We are committed to ensuring that students and anyone who accesses our services are free from abuse, harm and neglect, as well as protecting their health, wellbeing and human rights.
+We are committed to ensuring that students, service users and anyone who accesses our services are free from abuse, harm and neglect, as well as protecting their health, wellbeing and human rights.
 Safeguarding is the responsibility of all Nacro employees, volunteers and contractors, whatever their role.
 You can read Nacro’s full safeguarding statement here.

 Nacro’s commitment is supported by a strong governance structure with roles and responsibilities clearly defined and promoted.
 Our nationally recognised best practice on safer recruitment policy includes detailed pre-employment screening and enhanced DBS checks to ensure that we recruit staff with the right values, skills and experience.